Helpful Tips for Parents of College Students

 - Students like to know that you are coming.

-- If you do come unannounced you better bear something unbelievable.
+- If you do come unannounced, you'd better be bearing something unbelievable!

 5. Write.
 Email.